nchlswhttkr/bookmark/README.md

 # List bookmarks with a certain tag
 bookmark list --tagged music

+# Open a bookmark in your default browser
+bookmark open 1

 # Delete a bookmark by its URL or its ID
 bookmark delete https://github.com/